webfruits/best-practice/README.md

 - **`components/`** every ui component will find its place in this folder.
 - **`style/`** location for all global style definitions
 - **`AppNameMain.ts`** this is the place to initialize all core modules.
-- most likly there will be more folders depending on your app.
+- most likely there will be more folders depending on your app.

 ### `ts/app-name/core/`
 ```